thlee/SNPhylo/docs/install_on_osx.rst

     START TO SET UP FOR SNPHYLO!!!

-    The detected path of Rscript is /bin/Rscript.
-Is it correct?
+    The detected path of R is /bin/R. Is it correct?
 [Y/n] y

     The detected path of python is /bin/python.
 Is it correct?
 [Y/n] y